-- fingers or toes

 - symptoms of a urinary tract infection including an urge to urinate frequently and in small amounts, or painful burning when passing urine

 - back pain

 - nose bleeds

 - hair loss or thinning

-- less desire for sex
+- less desire for sex.

-These are usually mild side effects.
+These side effects are usually mild.
 Tell your doctor immediately if you notice any of the following:

 - fast or irregular heartbeats, also called palpitations

 - slow or irregular heart beats

 - dizziness and light-headedness, which may be due to low blood pressure

 - skin rash, itching

-- swelling of the hands, feet or ankles
+- swelling of hands, feet, ankles or legs.

 These may be serious side effects.
 You may need urgent medical attention.
 Serious side effects are rare.

-If any of the following happen, stop using COSDOR and tell your doctor immediately or go to accident and emergency at your nearest hospital:
+If any of the following happen, stop using Dorzolamide/Timolol AN 20/5 and tell your doctor immediately or go to the Emergency Department at your nearest hospital:

-- wheezing, difficulty in breathing, shortness of breath - very slow pulse, chest pain - fainting - swelling of the face, lips, mouth, tongue or throat which may cause difficulty in breathing or swallowing - severe and sudden onset of pinkish, itchy swellings on the skin, also called hives or nettle rash
+- wheezing, difficulty in breathing, shortness of breath - · very slow pulse, chest pain fainting - swelling of the face, lips, mouth, tongue or throat which may cause difficulty in swallowing or breathing - severe and sudden onset of pinkish, itchy swellings on the skin, also called hives or nettle rash.